gammapy/gammapy/docs/overview.rst

 Gammapy is an open-source Python package for gamma-ray astronomy built on Numpy and Astropy.
-It is a prototype for the Cherenkov Telescope Array (CTA) science tools, and can also be used to analyse data from existing gamma-ray telescopes if their data is available in the standard FITS format.
+It is a prototype for the Cherenkov Telescope Array (CTA) science tools, and can also be used to analyse data from existing gamma-ray telescopes if their data is available in the standard FITS format (gadf_).

 To use Gammapy you need a basic knowledge of Python, Numpy, Astropy, as well as matplotlib for plotting.
 Many standard gamma-ray analyses can be done with few